What Is Dynamic Routing and What Are The Benefits - Qiling

 Open Short Path First (OSPF)

-The Open Short Path First protocol, also known as OSPF, is a dynamic routing protocol used in large IP networks.
-It usually uses a link-state database and link-state advertisements to map the network topology.
-This is used with the link-state algorithm to define the most appropriate route available.
+The Open Short Path First (OSPF) protocol is a dynamic routing protocol used in large IP networks, utilizing a link-state database and advertisements to map the network topology, which is then used with the link-state algorithm to determine the most suitable route.

-The unique algorithm used by OSPF to find out the most excellent routes depends on the link-state database and permits OSPF to update its routes quicker than RIP when a network switch is confronted.
-OSPF utilizes spaces to segment the network, which diminishes the general size of the link-state database and speeds up network merging when changes in the network are proficient.
+OSPF uses a unique algorithm to find the best routes based on the link-state database, allowing it to quickly update routes when a network change occurs.
+This process is faster than RIP and enables OSPF to segment the network into areas, reducing the size of the link-state database and speeding up network convergence.

 Enhanced Interior Gateway Routing Protocol (EIGRP)

-Enhanced Interior Gateway Routing Protocol (EIGRP) is an advanced and dynamic routing protocol usually used for routing decisions and configuration in computer networking.
-EIGRP is a vector routing protocol based on the principle of Interior gateway routing protocol.
-This protocol has a distinctive characteristic that increases the operational ability and fast converging rate.
-It always chooses the shortest path distance vector and uses the metrics like load and bandwidth-delay to calculate the shortest optimal network route.
+EIGRP is an advanced and dynamic routing protocol used for routing decisions and configuration in computer networking.
+It's a vector routing protocol based on the Interior Gateway Routing Protocol, with a distinctive characteristic that enables fast convergence and increased operational ability.
+EIGRP chooses the shortest path distance vector and uses metrics like load and bandwidth-delay to calculate the optimal network route.

 Border Gateway Protocol (BGP)

-Border gateway protocol, also known as BGP, is the internet's routing protocol.
-This protocol directs how packets get routed from network to network via the swap of routing and reachability information amongst edge routers.
-Typically BGP handles packets between autonomous systems, which are networks managed by a single service provider.
+The Border Gateway Protocol (BGP) is the internet's routing protocol, directing how packets are routed from network to network via the exchange of routing and reachability information among edge routers.
+It primarily handles packet exchange between autonomous systems, which are networks managed by a single service provider.

 Pros and Cons of Dynamic Routing Protocols